Shotokan: Etymology

-Shotokan was the name of the first official dojo built by Gichin Funakoshi, in 1936 at Mejiro, and destroyed in 1945 as a result of the Tokyo air raids.
-Shoto (松涛, Shōtō), meaning "pine-waves" (the movement of pine needles when the wind blows through them), was Funakoshi's pen-name, which he used in his poetic and philosophical writings and messages to his students.
-The Japanese kan (館, kan) means "house" or "hall".
+Shōtōkan was the name of the first official dojo built by Gichin Funakoshi, in 1936 at Mejiro, and destroyed in 1945 as a result of the Tokyo air raids.
+Shōto (松涛), meaning "pine-waves" (the movement of pine needles when the wind blows through them), was Funakoshi's pen-name, which he used in his poetic and philosophical writings and messages to his students.
+The Japanese kan (館) means "house" or "hall".
 In honour of their sensei, Funakoshi's students created a sign reading shōtō-kan, which they placed above the entrance of the hall where Funakoshi taught.
 Gichin Funakoshi never gave his system a name, just calling it karate.

-Characteristics
+Characteristics and uses

 Modern Shotokan training is usually divided into three parts: kihon (basics), kata (forms or patterns of moves), and kumite (sparring).
 Techniques in kihon and kata are characterised by deep, long stances that provide stability, enable powerful movements, and strengthen the legs.
 Shotokan is regarded as a dynamic martial art as it develops anaerobic, powerful techniques as well as developing speed.
 Initially strength and power are demonstrated instead of slower, more flowing motions.
 Those who progress to brown and black belt level develop a much more fluid style that incorporates grappling, throwing and some standing joint locking techniques, which can be found even in basic kata.
 Kumite (fighting) techniques are practiced in the kihon and kata and developed from basic to advanced levels with an opponent.